-\$cd \$AMETBASE/scripts_db/mm5Example
+\$ cd \$AMETBASE/scripts_db/mm5Example

-Here, you will see two input files and one C-shell script.
+Here, you will see two input files and two C-shell scripts.
 The setup_project.input file is the input file for initializing the project's database tables (discussed later in Section 6).
-The only thing that you should need to change in this file is the "\$email" variable.
+The only thing you should need to change in this file is the "\$email" variable.
 Note that you should use the backslash "escape" character, "\", to prevent Perl from evaluating the "@" in your e-mail address.
 The populate_project.input file describes specific flags for the model outputs and observations that you want to process.
 See Appendix B for information on the specifics relating to each variable.
 You will likely not need to change anything in this second input file.
 Note that the MM5 model has been run with the Pleim-Xiu (PX) surface model and has the relevant flags for this configuration; see Appendix B for more information.

 The C-shell file metProject.csh is a wrapper script for calling the Perl programs that actually populate the AMET database with the project data.
-The variables that you will likely change for this project are "AMETBASE", "TOP", and "MADIS_DATA".
-The "TOP" directory is the location of the top-level directory of your MADIS installation, and the "MADIS_DATA" directory is the location of the MADIS data archive, typically \$AMETBASE/obs/MET.
+You will likely only need to verify that the variable AMETBASE has been updated for this project.
 Run the script by typing